 As the university of and for North Texas, UNT serves the community in many ways.
-Home to world-class performance venues and galleries and esteemed faculty artists who enrich and inspire, the university is a community gathering place and a cultural hot spot in Denton — which was named “the best college town in Texas.”
+Home to world-class performance venues and galleries and esteemed faculty artists who enrich and inspire, the university is a community gathering place and a cultural hot spot in Denton — which was named “one of the best college town in the nation.”
 Through its performances, exhibitions and lectures, UNT sparks ideas, dialogue and creativity.
 Through its one-of-a-kind Apogee Stadium and 16 NCAA Division I teams competing in Conference USA, UNT builds hometown pride and a sense of community.
 And through its community outreach and partnerships, UNT provides resources and services to improve our quality of life.

 In this section, you will find:

 As a university with a strong legacy in music and the arts, UNT shapes the arts and culture in the world around us.
 Celebrated artists, musicians, faculty and students perform and exhibit their work in UNT’s numerous state-of-the-art facilities, where community members from across the North Texas region and beyond experience UNT’s artistic excellence.
 UNT's students, alumni and faculty are huge forces in the music and arts scene.